 Shaving before getting a tattoo is fine as long as you don’t damage the area with the razor.
 If you’re worried about shaving before your sitting, your tattoo artist will have no problem doing it for you.

 It’s not just an old myth.
-There are real benefits of shaving before getting inked.
-Removing all of the hair in the area helps to ensure that your artist will not hit any bumps on the road, so to speak.
+There are real benefits of tattooing on a smooth, shaven section of skin.
+Removing all hair in the area helps to ensure that your artist will not hit any bumps on the road, so to speak.
 Having a hair-free and smooth-to-the-touch area will allow your artist to do their best work.

 Yes, it matters.
 We’ve all had our fair share of razor burns.
-Shaving irritation can cause pain when being tattooed over, or could result in your appointment being cancelled altogether.
-When prepping for your new ink, make sure you aren’t shaving too often or too close to the date of your scheduled appointment.
+Shaving irritation can cause pain when being tattooed over, or could result in your appointment being canceled altogether.
+When prepping for your new ink, make sure you aren’t shaving too often, too recklessly, or too close to the date of your scheduled appointment.
 This could cause razor bumps, burns, and you could even cut yourself by accident.

 Should I Wax Instead?